Senso-ji and Akiba Fun

 After that, it was time to begin my Fool’s Errand!
 As I was walking around Akiba, I found the Toranoana Main Store.
 Oh, look!
 Manga!
 So I started climbing the stairs.

-Hmm… they sure do sell a lot of comics here with guys with no shirts on hugging other… guys with no shirts on.
+Hmm… they sure do sell a lot of comics here with guys with no shirts on hugging other guys… with no shirts on.

 Then it was back to the station to pick up some dinner for later at Vie de France, then on the train back to Shinjuku.

-A word about trains (again?
-Yes, again.)
-The Chuo and Soba lines run parallel until you hit Ochanomizu as you head east, then they split.
-The Chuo goes on to Tokyo Station, and the Soba goes to Akiba.
-So in order to go from Shinjuku to Akiba, you need to switch lines at Ochanomizu.
 It sounds like a pain in the butt, but it’s actually amazingly smooth.
-As your Chuo Rapid pulls in, a Soba local is pulling in the other side of the platform.
-So you just hop from one train to the next.
+As the Chuo Rapid pulls in, a Soba local is pulling in the other side of the platform.
+So just hop from one train to the next.
 Smooth as silk.
 Same for hopping from the Soba to the Chuo.
-Man, I love Japan.
-That’s just brilliant.
+That’s brilliant.

 Tomorrow is…. well, that’s something I’ll worry about later tonight.
 I’m going to stop by the japanesepod101.com studios to say ‘hi!’ (they said I could), then I’ll try to hit Shibuya to get a photo of Hachiko and see 109.
 Then… MORE AKIBA!
-Enh, maybe I’ll go to City View in Roppongi tomorrow night, too.
+Maybe I’ll go to City View in Roppongi tomorrow night, too.
 Dunno.

 For Wednesday, I’ve already scheduled a late checkout for 2PM.
-It’s expensive, but oh so worth it.
+It’s a little expensive, but worth it.
 That way, when I check out, I can just head straight for the airport and crash at the Admiral’s Club until my flight leaves at 7PM, and I don’t have to mess with having to find a place to put my bags for 4 hours.
 I’ll probably just take the Chuo to Kanda, then the Yamanote to Ueno, then the Keisei Skyliner to Narita Terminal 2.
 Or I could just take the Narita Express from Shinjuku, huh?
-Duuuuuh.

-At 6 or so I headed to Ikebukuro to the Bic Camera store there, because it’s supposed to be the big one in Tokyo.
+At 6 or so I headed to Ikebukuro to the Bic Camera store there, because it’s supposed to be the biggest one in Tokyo.
 It’s actually in 2 different buildings.
 In one of the buildings, they have some stuff, and in the other, they have more of the same stuff.
 The difference is that in the newer building, they have luggage on the 8th floor.
 I should have bought it there.
 I should have, dagnabbit.
-But I figured that if they had it in Ikebukuro, they’d have it at Shinjuku.
-So anyway, after futzing around in Ikebukuro for a bit, I couldn’t seem to find anything that I wanted.

 After helping the poor lost dude, I went to the Bic there.
 I found one of the things I wanted, and some privacy screens for my DS and my PSP.
-(Ahhh, privacy!)
+(Ah, privacy!)
 But no luggage.

 By then it was 8:45, and everything was closing, so I headed back to eat some dinner, crash for a few minutes, and then head out to find the laundromat in Yoyogi they told me about at the front desk.

-When all was said and done, I got back around midnight.
-Oof.
 But I had to have my clothes clean– I was down to the emergency clothes, and they were a little… ripe.

 Tomorrow I’ll get up extra early to make a quick run to Ikebukuro to buy a suitcase.
 They open at 10, and I plan on rushing the door.